Small Language Models for Your Niche Needs in 2025

 Question 2: What are the computational resource constraints (e.g., CPU, GPU, memory)?

-If your project has limited resources, such as when computing on the edge or on devices with restricted capabilities, an SLM might be more practical and efficient.
+If your project has limited resources, such as when computing on the edge or on mobile devices with restricted capabilities, an SLM might be more practical and efficient.

 Question 3: Are there strict privacy or security requirements?